anders-larsson/gentoo-overlay/README.md

 This overlay is not official and not available in layman.
 To use this repository you need to add it manually.

 Modify /etc/layman/layman.cfg.
-Modify the overlays: part to:
+Modify the overlays part to (if you don't already have other repository sources):

     overlays  : http://www.gentoo.org/proj/en/overlays/repositories.xml
                 http://anders-larsson.github.io/gentoo-overlay/repositories.xml